 The best way to understand the accrued interest calculation is through an example of a corporate bond BondSavvy previously recommended: M/I Homes 5.625% 8/1/25 (CUSIP: 55305BAQ4).
 We recommended our investment newsletter subscribers buy the bond at 95.98 on March 15, 2019 and then sell the bond at 103.15 on January 9, 2021, which was a Saturday.
 As shown in our corporate bond returns page, this investment achieved an 18.18% total return compared to an 11.66% return for the iShares HYG bond ETF, a leading high-yield corporate bond ETF.

 Since the M/I Homes bond matures 8/1/25, the bond coupon payments are February 1 and August 1 of each year.
 We recommended selling the bond on Saturday, January 9, 2021, so the next trading day was Monday, January 11, 2021.
-Below we show an example of an investor who sold five M/I Homes bonds on January 11, 2021, including the amount of accrued interest he received as part of the transaction.
+Below we show an example of an investor who sold five M/I Homes bonds on January 11, 2021, including the amount of accrued interest on bonds he owned.